 Learn how to support light and dark modes in your app.

-Both managed and bare projects for Android and iOS require additional configuration to support switching between light and dark modes.
-No additional configuration is required for the web.
+Projects require additional configuration to support switching between light and dark modes for Android and iOS.
+However, no additional configuration is required for the web.

-(follow system appearance settings and notify about any change user makes), light
+• automatic: Follow system appearance settings and notify about any change the user makes

-(restrict the app to support light theme only), and dark
+• light: Restrict the app to support light theme only

 {